automenta/objenome/README.md

 Sometimes we don't know the best implementation of an interface to use for a certain situation, or the best number to use as a parameter in a formula, but we do have an idea of an acceptable range to look for it.

 Or maybe we just want to run a configuration with a given set of constant input values and collect or stream the results.

-All of these situations can be solved by a system which searches or permutes the parameter space.
+All of these situations can be "solved" by a system which searches or permutes the parameter space.

  * Stream/batch processing of a specific set of inputs
  * Evolutionary Algorithms